The Platform / Convergence Engine

 Governance

-The execution log isn’t a side effect — it’s the same data the saga uses to recover.
+The execution log isn’t a side effect.
+It’s the same data the engine uses to recover.
 Every audit query, every postmortem, every “what happened on Tuesday at 4:14am” resolves to a deterministic, replayable trace.

 You can replay an Outcome from any point.
 Simulate the next one before it fires.
 Prove what happened.
-SOX, SOC2, ISO27001 — the audit trail isn’t a feature, it’s the runtime.
+SOX, SOC2, ISO27001, ISO42001: the audit trail isn’t a feature, it’s the runtime.

 # execution_trace.log